 Guess = It is just a guess value.
 I did not use it.
 In most cases (if not all cases), don’t use this value.

 I also have used another term in the formula.
-It is Annualizing Factor.
+It is an Annualizing Factor.

 2) Using Excel’s IRR Function